oleg-alexandrov/PolyView/Readme.md

 * Show/hide the grid
 * Enforce that all polygon edges have angles multiple of 45 degrees and snap the vertices to the grid
 * Set the grid size
-* Set the grid linewidth
+* Set the grid line width
 * Set the grid color

 #### Diff menu